zacs/ha-nfl/README.md

 By default, NCAA football and basketball will only find a game if at least one of the teams playing is ranked.
 In order to find games in which both teams are unranked, you must specify a Conference ID, which is a number used by ESPN to identify college conferences and other groups of teams.

-The following values are valid ESPN Conference identifiers:
-- Top 25 Ranked Teams:  no Conference ID is needed
+The following is a list of the college conferences and the corresponding number ESPN uses for their Conference ID.
+For games involving at least one ranked team, no Conference ID is needed.

 - ACC: 1
 - American: 151
 - Big 12: 4